-In January 2019, under a contract with the Department of Health and Human Services (HHS), NQF convened a multistakeholder committee (Appendix A) to understand NQF standing committee needs for measure feedback and to elicit ideas for innovative, efficient, and effective approaches to integrate measure feedback into the measure endorsement process and maintenance of endorsed measures.
-This multistep effort aimed to improve NQF's measure feedback loop by identifying a set of strategies that can be piloted to enhance the ways in which NQF solicits, collects, facilitates, and shares measure feedback among stakeholders within the NQF endorsement and maintenance processes.
+In January 2019, under a contract with the Department of Health and Human Services (HHS), NQF convened a multistakeholder committee (Appendix A) to understand NQF standing committee needs for measure feedback; and elicit ideas for innovative, efficient, and effective approaches to integrate measure feedback into the measure endorsement process and maintenance of endorsed measures.
+This multistep effort was aimed at improving NQF's measure feedback loop by identifying a set of strategies that can be piloted to improve the ways in which NQF solicits, collects, facilitates, and shares measure feedback among stakeholders within the NQF endorsement and maintenance processes.

 NQF convened the Measure Feedback Loop Committee over a series of webinars in which they provided guidance on key challenges and strategic issues related to improvement of the measure feedback loop.
-In prior steps of this work, NQF performed an environmental scan to chart current feedback mechanisms within the quality measurement enterprise, including NQF's current activities used to solicit and collect feedback.
-NQF also conducted an extinties to identify opportunities for clarifying the measure evaluation criteria and better aligning developer needs with the structure of the measure feedback loop.
+In prior steps of this work NQF performed an environmental scan to chart current feedback mechanisms within the quality measurement enterprise, including NQF's current activities used to solicit and collect feedback.
+NQF also conducted an assessment of NQF's criteria and current feedback loop activities to identify opportunities for clarifying the measure evaluation criteria and better aligning developer needs with the structure of the measure feedback loop.
 These efforts all served to identify challenges and opportunities for enhancing measure feedback activities within the NQF endorsement and maintenance processes, which culminated in a set of proposed strategies and their potential benefits and costs as detailed in the pilot options report.